codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 So you can see in logs that the Node1 and Node3 are followers and Node2 is elected as leader.
 You can find these string "NEWLEADER-ACK" or "FOLLOWING - LEADER ELECTION TOOK" in your logs to identify the leader and follower in your cluster.

-After bringing up the cluster using the command we tested that they are working fine,no running exception.
+After bringing up the cluster using below commands we tested that they are working fine,no running exception.
 Let's do the four letter command check again and then we will stop and bring them up using service.
 ```shell script
 ngupta@node1:~$ echo "ruok" | nc 192.168.109.131 2181 ; echo